Waelson/Stream-Processing-with-KSQL/README.md

 ### 1 - Install Python and Pip

+The installation process of the Python and Pip is very easy, so this tutorial dont't will cover this steps.
+I recommend you look for more information in [www.python.org](https://www.python.org/downloads/) and [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).

 ### 2 - Install Docker and Docker Compose

 This tutorial does not demonstrate the installation process for Docker and Docker Compose.
 I strongly recommend you to visit the Docker installation link for more informations.
 [Please click here](https://docs.docker.com/engine/install/).